 After Your Dog Passes The Tests, What’s Next?

-Once you have filed all the paperwork, paid all the fees, and followed all of the instructions of the organization you’re registering with, you’ll likely be sent an ID with a photo of your dog to verify they are a certified and registered therapy animal.
+Once you file all the paperwork, pay all the fees, and follow all of the instructions of the organization you’re registering with, they’ll likely send you an ID with a photo of your dog to verify their status as a certified and registered therapy animal.

 When planning your visit to a facility in need of therapy animals, don’t just show up unannounced.
-You’ll need to contact the facility and schedule a visit, check in when you arrive, wait for instructions, and check out when you leave.
+You’ll need to contact the facility and schedule a visit.
+Then you must check in when you arrive, wait for instructions, and check out when you leave.